 Calgary Arts Development’s classified listing is a free service for Calgary’s arts community.
 All content for the classifieds is user-submitted.
 Calgary Arts Development makes no endorsement to any agency, organization, corporation or individual who submits listings.
 We trust our readers to use their own judgement when responding to ads.
 Calgary Arts Development believes that artists should be paid for their work.
 For job postings and open calls, please share salary ranges or payment.
 Please note that ads for jobs outside of Calgary and area may not be posted.
-Residencies April 8, 2019 Investigative Journalism In the age of alt-facts, deeply researched reporting is more crucial than ever to the viability of an informed citizenry and a healthy democracy.
+Archived April 8, 2019 Investigative Journalism This deadline for this opportunity has passed.
+In the age of alt-facts, deeply researched reporting is more crucial than ever to the viability of an informed citizenry and a healthy democracy.
 Investigative reporters craft the stories that form the heart of our public discourse.
 These stories require advanced technical skills, but over the past decade, data transparency laws have been empowering all writers to explore their ideas more fully than ever before.
 This program teaches nonfiction writers and journalists to use investigative research techniques as they create compelling narratives.
 What does the Program Offer?
 This residency provides a wide-ranging introduction to the use of investigative research in nonfiction writing.
 Through a combination of interactive seminars and workshops, participants will learn to identify research sources, mine the necessary information, and turn data and interviews into rich, engaging narratives.
 Morning seminars will teach techniques ranging from handling adversarial interviews to digitally-assisted reporting to navigating freedom of information laws.
 Afternoon workshops will be devoted to the application of these skills in crafting a narrative and reviewing participants’ works.
 Instructors will be available to meet privately with writers to discuss ideas, drafts of articles and scripts, and obstacles participants may be encountering with their reporting.
 Who Should Apply?
 Journalists and writers who are working on investigative projects or are interested in improving their investigative skills are invited to apply.
 The program will be of particular interest to recent graduates, freelancers, and those hoping to bring fresh details and new techniques to their work.
 Writers from all backgrounds and all gender identities and expressions are encouraged to apply.
 Application Deadline: June 26, 2019 Dates: September 23 – October 02, 2019 Fees & Financial Assistance: Program Fee, $1,564.30+GST Program Fee with Financial Aid: $0 Application Fee: $65 for each individual application.
 Financial Aid of 100% of the program fee is available for this program.
 For more information and to apply online, visit banffcentre.ca.